 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Lake Forest?
-Most homeowners find a 20-yard container works best: you calculate weight by using the rule that one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall roll-off handles the tonnage; it makes loading the heavy material quite simple.
+How big a roll-off do you actually need for a Lake Forest roof tear-off?
+Most projects follow a simple conversion rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our 20-yard container is the low-wall roll-off to use; it helps you manage your tonnage without overloading the sides of the bin.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Lake Forest residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.